malcx95/sick-coding-challenge/README.md

 Solution is correct!
 Image matches with ground truth!
 ```

-### Note: If you have cloned an early version of this repository

-If you were early in cloning this repository, you may have noticed we changed the ground truth image.
-If you want to run on this new image, you need to pull all the
-new changes (be careful to not overwrite your changes in `main.cpp`) and in your `main.cpp` file replace all occurences of "lena" with "baboon".
-Furthermore, it is a good idea to remove the .dat files (except `ground_truth.dat`).

 ## What if I don't have Linux?

 There are a few options here: